enterspeedhq/enterspeed-docs/docs/key-concepts/reprocessing.md

 ```

 :::warning
-Reprocess actions can be expensive and can easily start processing a lot of schemas when a single source entity is updated.
-This could result in a larger queue of jobs, and it will take longer for all your views to be processed.
+Reprocess actions can cause execessive processing, especially if you reprocess more than needed.
+This could result in a larger queue of jobs, and it will take longer for all your views to be updated.
 Because of that, it's important to make your reprocess actions as precise as possible, by using `originId` or a precise `filter` so you only target the schemas and source entities you actually need to reprocess.
 :::